 Karper is a member of the American Counseling Association, the Association for Mental Health Counselors, the Florida Mental Health Counselors Association and the Association for Counselor Education and Supervision.

-As a clinician, Dr. Karper has experience working with a variety of individuals, to include adults presenting with general anxiety, end of life issues and depression.
+As a clinician, Dr. Karper has experience working with a variety of individuals, including adults presenting with general anxiety, end-of-life issues, and depression.
 She has developed a specialty area in depression and anxiety disorders utilizing mindfulness and positive psychology techniques.
-She also enjoys assisting individuals in stress management and in developing means of coping with diverse life challenges and end of life issues utilizing alternative healing modalities and the gentleness of mind, body, spirit methods.
+She also enjoys assisting individuals in stress management and in developing means of coping with diverse life challenges and end-of-life issues utilizing alternative healing modalities and the gentleness of mind, body, and spirit methods.

-She recently retired as the assistant program manager of the Integrative Medicine department at the Orlando Health Cancer Institute.
+She retired as the assistant program manager of the Integrative Medicine department at the Orlando Health Cancer Institute.
 In this role, Karper worked as an LMHC and helped screen patients’ psychosocial distress as they move through their treatments for cancer.
-She also led Mindfulness Based Stress Reduction classes and provided mental health counseling services at the cancer center while managing the integrative medicine department.
+She also led Mindfulness-Based Stress Reduction classes and provided mental health counseling services at the cancer center while managing the integrative medicine department.

 Her primary Theoretical Orientation is Rogerian with a focus on the Positive Psychology Model.

 In her work in academia, she has presented both nationally and internationally and has published articles in several journals in counseling, psychology, assessment, and technology.